Season 1, Episode 2: Getting a Diagnosis

 Key Takeaways:

-Some psychiatrists are amazing and well-versed in adult ADHD, Autism, and especially how it shows up in women — but some are not.
-One client was told by a psychiatrist, “I think you’re just feeling a bit sad because of COVID.
+• It’s important to be careful about who you go to - some psychiatrists are amazing and well-versed in adult ADHD and Autism, and especially how it shows up in women — but some are not.
+Monique reflects that one client was told by a psychiatrist, “I think you’re just feeling a bit sad because of COVID.
 Here’s a Disney movie I suggest you watch.”

-To see a psychiatrist, you usually need a referral from your GP.
-If you’re seeking ADHD medication, you’ll generally have to go through a psychiatrist.
+• To see a psychiatrist, you usually need a referral from your GP.

-If you want to claim a Medicare rebate, you’ll need a GP referral.
+• If you want to claim a Medicare rebate for a psychology appointment, you’ll need a GP referral.
 If you’re funding it privately or using private health, you can usually book directly.

 [00:17:13] First appointment prep